Black Covert Woodland, near Aberystwyth

 Just a short drive from Aberystwyth, Gogerddan is an easy to find picnic site with a woodland walk.

-This ancient woodland was once part of the wealthy lead-mining Gogerddan estate.
+The car park and picnic area are adjacent to an ancient woodland, once part of the wealthy lead-mining Gogerddan estate.

 The estate was broken up in the 1940s and the mansion and other buildings are now home to one of the institutes of Aberystwyth University.

-The woodland has some beautiful old trees including oak, sweet chestnut and lime.
+The woodland is home to some beautiful old trees including oak, sweet chestnut and lime.

-In spring, there is a stunning display of bluebells along with other seasonal flowers.
+In spring, there is a stunning display of bluebells and other seasonal flowers.

-The picnic site is in a sheltered location by a stream and there is a short circular walking trail.
+The picnic site is in a sheltered location by a stream and the circular walking trail starts from the car park.

 The walking trail is waymarked and starts from the car park.